chucktilbury/sapcc/README.md

 const Token* get_token();

 ```

+### Scanner errors
+This addresses error handling that is built into the generator and the generated code.

+#### Compile time errors
+Compile time is when the scanner specification is read and processed into the data structures that will be used for further processing.

+- If an input file cannot be opened, as specified on the command line or using an ``%include`` directive, then a fatal error happens.

+- Any part of a rule is malformed causes a compile time error.
+Error recovery is attempted by reading a few characters and then trying to synchronize on a rule.
+If that cannot be done, then the error becomes fatal.

+#### Runtime errors
+Run time is when the generated scanner reads the user's input and performs the operatons that have been specified.

+- An unknown character is encountered.
+A table is made by the scanner that identitifies all valid characters.
+If an input character that is not valid is encountered, then the scanner produces a non-fatal error.

+- A token cannot be created from the input.
+This happens when the specification incorrectly specifies token, but the specification is syntatically correct.
+This is a fatal error because the scanner cannot continue when it happens.

 ## Parser Specification
 The parser is specified in one or more parser blocks. (see above) A parser block consists of one or more parser rules.
 A parser rule consists of a non-terminal symbol definition that is followed by one or more patterns.
 When there is more than one %parser directive encountered, they are simply concatenated in the order they are seen, as if they appeared in a single specification.
 One or more optional %code directives can be embedded within a parser specification and the code that they contain is concatenated and added to the beginning of the parser file.